uashraf1981/AWS-CodePipeline/README.md

 1. Before creating the instance, we must create a __Role__ that will allow appropriate access before and during deployment (role = temporary permission)
 2. So we go to IAM, create a role for AWS Services specifying that we want to allow EC2 instance to call other AWS services and name the role __EC2InstanceRole__
 3. Now we will launch an instance so we go to EC2 then launch an instance by selecting the __Microsoft Windows Server 2019 Base with Containers__ AMI
 4. In configure instances, select to instantiate 2 instances and select auto-assign IP enabled and select EC2Instance role that we previously created.
-You also need to specify the startup script in the advanced section and put the following text:
+You also need to specify the following script in the advanced section and put the following text:

 *<powershell>
 New-Item -Path c:\temp -ItemType "directory" -Force